survive-the-century/survive-the-century/book/text/endmatter_group-reading.md

 # Playing as a group

 Survive the Century has been used in classrooms and conference rooms around the world.

+A detailed two part lesson-plan has been developed by the National Socio-Environmental Synthesis Center, aimed at undergraduate and graduate students.
+It could also be used at the high school level for advanced students.
+Some background in climate change scenarios and/or environmental policy is helpful but not required.
+- (Part 1: Climate Change Journalists of Tomorrow)[https://www.sesync.org/resources/survive-century-climate-change-journalists-tomorrow]
+- (Part 2: Climate Change Decisions for Your Grandchild)[https://www.sesync.org/resources/survive-century-climate-change-decisions-your-grandchild]

-There are two main approaches we’ve seen work well.
+In less formal contexts, there are two main approaches we’ve seen work well.

 ## The discussion version
 *45-60 minutes*